anowak/sample-multi-branch-deploy/README.md

       [[ $BRANCH = 'production' ]] && REMOTE=production || REMOTE=staging
     - git push -f $REMOTE master

-(note that we use `&gt;`, so square brackets don't get interpreted by YAML parser)
+(note that we use `>`, so square brackets don't get interpreted by YAML parser)

 Example workflow
 ----------------

-This config can be then leveraged in workflow like follows.
+This config can be then leveraged in a workflow like following.

 Assume that the developers work on `master` branch:

     git checkout master
     git add changes